-- How Many IRA Transfers Can I Do Per Year?
+How Many IRA Rollovers Can You Do in a Year?

 The Internal Revenue Service designed rollovers as a way to move money between qualified retirement plans, including individual retirement accounts.
 With a rollover, you have 60 days to redeposit the money you took out without paying taxes on it or a penalty.
 However, the IRS limits how often you can use rollover, and if you exceed the limits, severe tax consequences may apply.